altmp/altv-types/docs/articles/player/player-script-id.md

 import * as native from 'natives';

 alt.onServer('joined', otherPlayer => {
-    // Check if self.
-Ignore self.
-    if (otherPlayer === alt.Player.local) {
+    // Check if otherPlayer is our local player if (otherPlayer === alt.Player.local) {
         // Let's freeze ourself.
         // Don't actually do this.
 This is just how most natives work with scriptID.